code-423n4/2022-10-thegraph/README.md

 - Starts October 7, 2022 20:00 UTC
 - Ends October 12, 2022 20:00 UTC

+**IMPORTANT NOTE**: Prior to receiving payment from this contest you MUST become a Certified Warden (successfully complete KYC and pass screening for OFAC sanctions).
+You do not have to complete this process before competing or submitting bugs.

 [ ⭐️ SPONSORS ADD INFO HERE ]